Skip to main content

 Episcopal Community Services

-He and his wife of forty-three years, Jacqui, have two married adult children, one grandson, and one active Westie.
-Dave is an avid fly fisherman and fly tier, and all things being equal would rather be on the waters of the Beaverkill.
+He and his wife of forty-six years, Jacqui, have two married adult children, one grandson, one granddaughter, and one active Westie.
+Dave is an avid fly fisher, fly tier, and outdoorsman.
+All things being equal, he would rather be on the waters of the Beaverkill.